Boulangerie/hubot-slack-sumologic-charts/README.md

 about a dashboard and his widgets, this part of the API seems broken or not implemented yet, we have open an issue for it and hope one this one will be done.

-Don't hesitate to push it, this package should be better ! (https://github.com/SumoLogic/sumo-api-doc/issues/8)[Github issue]
+Don't hesitate to push it, this package should be better ! [[:octocat: Github issue](https://github.com/SumoLogic/sumo-api-doc/issues/8)]

 So you have to explain hubot, how to get widget data from a dashboard and unfortunately, this part is manual :disappointed:.